immannan/elasticsearch/md/Lab_6.md

 Let\'s take some sample data and use a CSV filter to parse data out of it.
 Store the following data in a file named `users.csv`:

+<span style="color:red;">Note: csv file exists at following path: home/elasticsearch/Lab06/users.csv</span>

 ```
 FName,LName,Age,Salary,EmailId,Gender
 John,Thomas,25,50000,John.Thomas,m
 Raj, Kumar,30,5000,Raj.Kumar,f
-Rita,Tony,27,60000,Rita.Tony,m
 ```

 The following code block shows the usage of the CSV filter plugin.
-The CSV plugin has no required parameters.
-It scans each row of data and uses default column names such as `column1`, `column2`, and so on to place the data.
-By default, this plugin uses `,` (a comma) as a field separator.
-The default separator can be changed by using the `separator` parameter of the plugin.
 You can either specify the list of column names using the `columns` parameter, which accepts an array of column names, or by using the `autodetect_column_names`parameter, set to true.
 In doing so, you can let the plugin know that it needs to detect column names automatically, as follows:

 ```
 #csv_file.conf